-Ans: In general prospective quality is the value that a customer gets from a product.
-If a product works perfectly without any problem we can say the quality of the product is good.
+Ans: In general, prospective quality is a customer’s value of a product.
+If a product works perfectly without any problem, we can say the quality of the product is good.

 - What do you do when a developer rejects your bug?

-Ans: If you understand the function properly and the defect you raised is a defect and the developer rejects it, you can reopen the defect and have a discussion with the developer as well as BA or Solution architect or dev team whoever are interested to attend the discussion and take it with them.
-If it is not an actual defect you need to understand why and then close it or deferred it as per the team’s practice.
+Ans: If you understand the function properly and the defect you raised is a defect, and the developer rejects it, you can reopen the defect and discuss it with the developer as well as the BA Solution architect or dev team, whoever is interested in attending the discussion and taking it with them.
+If it is not a defect, you must understand why and then close or defer it as per the team’s practice.

 - How should Manual testers work with SDETs?